Fiscal Management

 Reviewed: 5/15; 4/16

-The competitive quote process is required for projects that exceed the statutory minimums stated by law, but do no exceed the minimums set for competitive bidding.
+The competitive quote process is required for projects that exceed the statutory minimums stated by law but that do not exceed the minimums set for competitive bidding.

-The superintendent [or designee] will determine the process for obtaining quotes for projects below $55,000.
+The superintendent [or designee] will determine the process for obtaining quotes for projects below the competitive quote statutory minimums.

 The bid and quote process, while herein specified, may be adjusted with notice to accommodate exceptional conditions not limited to budget, time requirements, or construction conditions but shall not exceed statutory limits.